cdutboy928/notes/wifi_hacking/wifi_hacking.md

         * run `sudo chmod a+r <file>` to add the read permission
         * copy the URL (`ftp://34.201.59.34/names_months_days1.7z`) to the hashtopolis file URL
         * Click the "Download file" button.
 It is fast too!
+    * Delete the corresponding file in `/var/www/hashtopoli/files` when prompted with "File already exists." when failing to upload a file.
     * file lists
         * Rules
             * best64.rule